F.A.Q.

 Effective fall 2013, University of Miami will not post your transfer G.P.A.
 When applying for graduate or professional school, they will require you to submit transcripts for each school attended.

-• Why are not all of my transfer courses designated with a UM course number?
+• Why haven’t my transfer courses been designated with a UM course number?

 • What if a class is not approved for my major?
 Can it count towards another requirement?

 All transfer courses with grades of “C” or higher count for graduation unless a course is remedial or physical education.
-If a course is not approved for your major, it will still count as an elective towards graduation.
+If a course is not approved for your major, it will still count as an elective However, be advised, it is essential that you meet with your academic advisor to discuss a graduation plan to ensure your remaining coursework will still be eligible for financial aid

 • Can my parents / guardians access my file?